Phrase lesson

 - Reusable pattern:

-〜 は / なん ですか - Replace the
+〜 は / なん ですか - You can replace

 Helper words and endings